- Mini Tummy Tuck Aka Lower Abdominoplasty

 There are a lot of blood vessels surrounding the belly button that feed the skin.
 Perforators come through the rectus abdominis muscle, and this technique preserves them for better healing.

 The perforators tend to be low, so when the surgeon stretches the tissue, the perforators can limit how smooth the result may be.
-This is a complex technique best left in the hands of the most skilled surgeons.
 However, the latest lipoabdominoplasty techniques likewise maintain adequate blood flow, so this technique is not used as often as it once was.

 Abdominoplasty with plication of the rectus abdominis